DevSugv/rUNC/README.md

 ❓ What is this script ❓

-This script is an UNC test, to test how much your roblox executor has UNC.
+This script is an UNC test, to test how much UNC your executor has.

 ❓ Why this script ❓